-While it does sound great, the truth is that the entire market is up about 55% since the start of 2015.
+While it does sound great, the truth is that the entire market is up 55% since the start of 2015.
 So while your friend has made some money, he would’ve been better off doing absolutely nothing active, and instead just investing in a passive index funds that tracked the whole market.

-Maybe nothing!
+Fair enough!
 It’s not easy to look at one data point and tell the difference between skill and luck.

 But if she’s utilizing leverage at all, she’s playing with fire.
 Her 200% gains look great thanks to the recent bull market, but she might take an extra long tumble if the market takes a bearish turn.